NI3singh/ARON/README.md

 └─ README.md
 ```

----

-## License & Credits

-Add your preferred license file (e.g., `LICENSE`) and include credits for any models or third-party code you re-use.
-Many models are released under different terms — check each model's license before redistribution.

----

 ## Contact

-If you'd like help setting this up for ROCm, creating `.env`/`config.sample.yaml`, or automating downloads with scripts, open an issue or reach out to `you@example.com` (replace with your contact).
+If you'd like help setting this up for ROCm, creating `.env`/`config.sample.yaml`, or automating downloads with scripts, open an issue or reach out to `ni3.singh.r@gmail.com` (replace with your contact).

 ---

-*Generated with ❤️ — paste this `README.md` into your repo and edit the placeholders (model names, repo URL, contact) as needed.*
+*Generated with ❤️*